 What should I do if I’m being cyberbullied?

-Instead of responding to threatening messages, save the messages or inappropriate pictures in a folder and get off of the site or chat room, or close out of the IM right away.
-If you’re being cyberbullied on a social networking site, take a screen shot while the bullying is going on, because the bully may be able to delete the offending message or picture at any point.
+Instead of responding to the cyberbullying, save the messages or inappropriate pictures.
+You can also take a screen shot while the bullying is going on, because the bully may be able to delete the offending message or picture at any point.
 Tell an adult what happened or seek support from a close, trusted friend.
 In extreme cases, it may be necessary for you to report a bullying/cyberbullying situation to school officials and/or the police.

 If this happens, you should be ready to answer the following questions: